-During a time when the entire world was fed fabricated lies about Falun Gong by the Chinese Communist Party’s enormous propaganda machine, why did these Western practitioners gather in Tiananmen Square, despite knowing the danger ahead?
+During a time when the entire world was fed fabricated lies about Falun Gong by the Chinese Communist Party’s enormous propaganda machine, why did these Western practitioners gather in Tiananmen Square despite knowing the danger ahead?

-Zenon Dolynyckyj, fitness coach, Canada:
+Zenon Dolnyckyj, fitness coach, Canada

-“I know Falun Gong is good because I have been practising for three and a half years.
+Dolnyckyj said: “I know Falun Gong is good because I have been practising for three and a half years.
 Because of practising Falun Gong I have been able to get over drinking, smoking, doing drugs and many other bad habits which only helped to pollute my heart, mind and body.”

-Helene Tong, Sales Director, Taste of Life Magazine, France:
+Helene Tong, sales director, Taste of Life Magazine, France

 “It’s more about the Chinese citizens, who were deceived by the Chinese regime into thinking that we were a cult, and that was so unfair.
 I really want to talk to them, to have them see, look, we are white, we are from so many countries and we practice Falun Gong, do you know that?”
+Tong said.

-Lilian Staf, graphic designer, Sweden:
+Lilian Staf, graphic designer, Sweden

-“Since the persecution started, more than 50,000 practitioners have been arbitrarily detained and more than 10,000 have been sent to labour camps without trial.
+Staf said: “Since the persecution started, more than 50,000 practitioners have been arbitrarily detained and more than 10,000 have been sent to labour camps without trial.
 In the labour camps rape and torture is rampantly used to try to force the practitioners to stop practising Falun Gong.
 As a result a lot of Falun Gong practitioners already died.

 “Only through raising the awareness of the atrocities can we stop them.”

-(Read Staf’s full statement here).
+Read Staf’s full statement here.

-Kay Rubacek, artist, Australia:
+Kay Rubacek, artist, Australia